ManLikeTeetos/alx-system_engineering-devops/0x01-shell_permissions/README.md

-100-change_owner_and_group: Change both owner and group of a file 101-symbolic_link_permissions : Changer ownership , group and make a symbolic link 102-if_only : change ownership of file on a if  condition
+100-change_owner_and_group: Change both owner and group of a file 101-symbolic_link_permissions : Changer ownership , group and make a symbolic link 102-if_only : change ownership of file on a if  condition 103-Star_Wars Watch star wars IV in the terminal